-It can be stressful, overwhelming and time-consuming to manage medication for your parent, especially if he or she is also recovering from an illness or medical procedure.
+It can be stressful, overwhelming, and time-consuming to manage medication for your parent, especially if they are also recovering from an illness or medical procedure.
 While you sort and track pills and prescriptions, you also worry about drug side effects and interactions.

 - Create a medication list.
 Create a list of all medications, including prescriptions, over-the-counter medicines, herbals, sleep and/or cold medicines, so you have a complete picture in front of you.
 Include both daily medications and those occasionally taken, along with vitamins and supplements.
 Ask your parent’s doctor or pharmacist for help developing the medication list if your parent is unable or you’re unsure if your parent has the correct information.

 - Ask “why.”
 Understand what each medication is for and ask why your parent is taking it.
 Don’t be afraid to ask questions of the doctor and pharmacist.
-Dr. Thurlow says it’s not unusual to find that some older patients are taking a medication, especially an OTC medicine, simply because they have always taken in.
-They may no longer need it, or it may be a duplication of another drug they are taking.
-Review the list with your doctor or pharmacist to ensure all medications are needed and helping them in their current medical state.
+Dr. Thurlow says it’s not unusual to find that some older patients take medication, especially an over-the-counter medicine, simply because they have always taken it.
+They may no longer need it, or it may duplicate another drug they are taking.
+Review the list with your doctor or pharmacist to ensure all medications are needed and help them in their current medical state.

 - Stay organized.
 Creating the medication list is the first step to getting organized.
 It can be time-consuming initially but will make you more informed and confident as a caregiver.
-Create a spreadsheet to keep track of all medications, start and stop dates, why they are taking it, dosages, how to take it and special notes from your pharmacist and/or doctor.
-Next, develop a management system that works for you, your parent and anyone else helping with caretaking.
-Some recommended medication organization tips include using a daily pill organizer, setting an alarm or creating a daily checklist to mark as each medication is taken.
+Create a spreadsheet to keep track of all medications, start and stop dates, why they are taking it, dosages, how to take them, and special notes from your pharmacist and/or doctor.
+Next, develop a management system that works for you, your parent, and anyone else helping with care.
+Some recommended medication organization tips include using a daily pill organizer, setting an alarm, or creating a daily checklist to mark as each medication is taken.
 Find what works best for your situation.

 - Review the list.
 Continually review and update your parent’s medication list.
-Note when medications were stopped and new medications started.
-Continue to ask the what, how and why on each medication your parent takes, whether prescription or over the counter.
+Note when medications were stopped, and new medications started.
+Continue to ask the what, how, and why each medication your parent takes, whether prescription or over the counter.
 It’s always best to be proactive when caring for your parent.
-If your parent is hospitalized again or begins taking a new medication, it will be much easier to ask questions and manage medication.
-You will already be informed, engaged and organized.
+If your parent is hospitalized again or begins taking a new medication, it will be much easier to ask questions and manage.
+You will already be informed, engaged, and organized.

 Dr. Thurlow says the most common medication concern he sees in older adults is they don’t know “why” they are taking a specific medication, whether prescription or over-the-counter.
 This can lead to taking unnecessary or duplicate drugs and safety concerns.
 By creating a list of all medications with the purpose of each, you can safely and effectively manage your parent’s medication.

-We incorporated the Navigator RX™ transition program into our to help offset unnecessary readmissions.
-In fact, did you know that around the nation, 19 percent of Medicare discharges result in a medical adverse event?
-And of that amount, 63 percent are related to medication mismanagement?!?
+We incorporated the Navigator RX™ transition program to help offset unnecessary readmissions.
+In fact, did you know that around the nation, 19 percent of Medicare discharges result in an adverse medical event?
+And of that amount, 63 percent are related to medication mismanagement?

-At Maine Veterans’ Homes, this fairly new program is already seeing great success.
+At Maine Veterans’ Homes, this program has seen tremendous success.
 “Thus far, MVH Pharmacies Navigator RX™ has shown a 23 percent decrease of hospital readmissions amongst the 355 patients who have gone through the program,” Dr. Thurlow says.

 The Steps of the Navigator RX™ program at Maine Veterans’ Homes:

-- Step 1: A complete review of all medications for things such as duplication, appropriate dosage.
+- Step 1: A complete review of all medications for things such as duplication and appropriate dosage.

-- Step 3: One-on-one counseling with patients and/or caregivers reviewing medications, focusing on new meds and high risk meds.
+- Step 3: One-on-one counseling with patients and/or caregivers reviewing medications, focusing on new meds and high-risk medications.